Rick Reynolds, LCSW

 Thank you for sharing your

 Thank you for sharing your story, Beth G. That's such a hard place to be in and it takes courage to be open and honest.
 I was stuck for years after my husband's first affair.
 I lived in a state of hypervigilance, constantly checking and triple checking my environment to ensure my safety.
-Any time there was silence, I my mind would race with intrusive thougths so I surrvived by keeping my brain in a constant state of distraction - loud music, TV in the background, etc. Trying to fall asleep was the worst and for years, I would lay for hours, fighting my own internal battle before I finally drifted off, completely exhausted.
-I also experienced horrifically graphic nightmares nearly every night so I develped extreme anxiety about going to sleep.
+Any time there was silence, my mind would race with intrusive thougths so I surrvived by keeping my brain in a constant state of distraction - loud music, TV in the background, etc. Trying to fall asleep was the worst and for years, I would lay for hours, fighting my own internal battle before I finally drifted off, completely exhausted.
+I also experienced horrifically graphic nightmares nearly every night so I developed extreme anxiety about going to sleep.
 The only way I could manage was to either play Christian music or a devotional - again, distracting my brain.
 By the end of four and a half years, I felt like a different person.
 Whereas I was once organized and structured, I found myself getting by by the seat of my pants.
 Whereas I was once a multitasker, I found I couldn't even hold a conversation with my kid while writing my own name.
 Whereas I was once strong and confident, I found I had become weak and codependent.

 I understand your husband's struggle.
 Betryal trauma is not often given the weight it deserves and I'm not sure that those of us who suffer from it even recognize it for what it is.
 It becomes our new normal and feels like it will never end.
 But it can end.
 In 2018, after my husband's last affair, I got into therapy and a few months later, I began the Harboring Hope course.
 I learned that I wasn't alone.
 I learned that there was a name for what I was experiencing and with that name, hope for a better future for myself.
 I learned that weakness was an opportunity to grow in strength.
-I experiened support from others who were going through the same thing who listened to me, heard me, and empathized with me.
+I experienced support from others who were going through the same thing who listened to me, heard me, and empathized with me.
 That might have been the most impactful part becasue for years, I had felt alone and abandoned.
 The course literally changed my life.
 (Which is why I'm so passionate about it).

 The hidden wound of betrayal trauma is not easily overcome, but it is overcomable.
-There is no where he can run where it won't follow, but if your husband is willing to do the work (regardless of the outcome of the marraige), he can experience healing and wholeness.
+There is nowhere he can run where it won't follow, but if your husband is willing to do the work (regardless of the outcome of the marraige), he can experience healing and wholeness.
 Harboring Hope is a great way to jumpstart that healing.

 The Brain’s Hidden Wound video